brianteeman/tailwind-joomla/README.md

 ## Quick start.

-This template comes a [Gulp](https://gulpjs.com/) build system using [joomla-gulp](https://github.com/phproberto/joomla-gulp).
+This template comes with a [Gulp](https://gulpjs.com/) build system using [joomla-gulp](https://github.com/phproberto/joomla-gulp).
 Edit Sass, javascript files and CSS & JS files will be updated for you.

 1. Clone this repository and install the template through Joomla using Extensions > Manage > Install pointing to the folder containing your clone.
 2. Duplicate `gulp-config.dist.json` to `gulp-config.json` and update its values to point to the folder and host of the joomla site you are creating the template for.